What are the keys to auditing debt?

 - Determine if all debt is classified appropriately (as current or noncurrent)

-- Agree the end-of-period balances on the balance sheet to the amortization schedule
+- Agree the end-of-period balances in the general ledger to the amortization schedules

 In light of my risk assessment and substantive procedures, what debt work papers do I normally include in my audit files?